 The Many Faces of ADHD

-These 11 essays explore the perspectives and diversity of people with attention deficit.
+These 11 essays explore the perspectives and diversity of people with ADHD and ADD.

 Entertainer, Comedian, Los Angeles, California